-Its ancient name of Vava'u suggests that the original inhabitants of this seven-million-year-old island arrived from Tonga.
-And interestingly, in the local Tahitian language there is no "B," so its actual name is then Pora Pora, meaning "first born."
+The island's ancient name of Vava'u suggests the original inhabitants of this 7 million year old island arrived from Tonga, and interestingly, there is no "B," in the local Tahitian language, so its actual name is Pora Pora, meaning "first born."

-Bora Bora's fabled blue lagoon (above) is, according to novelist James A. Michener, "so stunning, that there are really no adequate words to describe it."
+Bora Bora relies heavily on the tourism industry to fuel its economy, and its fabled blue lagoon is - according to novelist James A. Michener - "So stunning, that there are really no adequate words to describe it."

 Volcanic in origin, Bora Bora's rugged main island, and a few smaller islands, are completely surrounded by coral reefs.

 Made famous by books, movies, and its stunning beauty, the island is now besieged by tourism and overcrowding.
 Regardless, if you must visit a South Pacific island (and you should), Bora Bora would be an excellent choice.

 French Polynesia is an overseas possession of France.

 Its flag depicts a canoe (piroque), sailing under a golden sun.
 Its crew of five is representing the five islands groups; the Austral, Gambier, Marquesas, Society and Tuamotu chains.
 Red and white are traditional Polynesian colors.

 Located in the Leeward group of theSociety Islands French Polynesia

 , Bora Bora is a volcanic island surrounded by a vibrant blue lagoon and barrier reef.